guchengxi1994/dev-tool-for-python/README.md

 ### 3.1 For logs filter.

-    from devTool import DevTool
+    from devtool.devTool import DevTool
     DevTool.logFilter(*kwds, **params)

 kws are the keywords to be searched,params include path,since and until under this version.

 To record log file easily,try this.

-    from devTool import logit
+    from devtool import logit

     @logit()
     def test4():